ncoghlan/misc/notes/python_concepts/import_traps.rst

 -----------------

-The above are the common traps, but there are others, especially if you start getting into the business of overriding the default import system.
+The above are the common traps, but there are others, especially if you start getting into the business of extending or overriding the default import system.

 I may add more details on each of these over time: